polynetwork/dev-docs/new_chain/side_chain/contracts.md

 - Firstly, you need to make sure the `rawHeader.height` is higher than the recorded current epoch starts height.
 - Then you need to ensure that the `rawHeader` is the key header, including info of switching consensus peers by containing a non-empty `nextBookKeeper` field.
 - Analogous to `initGenesisBlock()`, we also need to parse the raw header to get the `header.nextBookKeeper`.
-Comparing it with the `nextBookKeeper` converted from pubKeyList, we can verify the validity of the signature.
+Comparing it with the `nextBookKeeper` converted from `pubKeyList`, we can verify the validity of the signature.
 - After verifying the signature, we can record the current epoch start height and current epoch consensus peers bookkeepers by storing them in the address format.
 And then emit the event `ChangeBookKeeperEvent`.

 ### Step3.
 Pushing transactions